astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 modified to a more general form, which makes it General Relativity (see [Chapter 13](chGRcon)).

-So, we are comparing two different inertial reference frames.
 Before we go any further, it is important to state three characteristics of these reference frames that might seem self-evident, but they have important implications that are worth articulating explicitly.
 First, imagine each frame of reference has a set of observers associated with it, or acting within it.
 Both sets of observers have to agree that the same events happened.
 Switching reference frames does not change what actually happens.
 People in different reference frames may well disagree on when and where events happen, but they should not disagree on *whether* the events happen.

 Second, each set of observers must agree on what the results of measurements are.
 Not only must there be agreement within the set of